zLade/megadrive-remote-play/README.md

 # Megadrive-remote-play

-Automate button presses on a **Sega Mega Drive / Genesis 6‑button controller** using a Raspberry Pi and an **ULN2803A Darlington transistor array**.
+Remotely play on a **Sega Mega Drive / Genesis** with a ***6‑button controller** using a Raspberry Pi and an **ULN2803A**.
 No need to reverse‑engineer the DB‑9 protocol—the Pi simply "presses" the physical pads for you.

 ---